dag7dev/magic-startup-arch-sh/README.md

 -full:		it will run the script performing all the operations without recap
 ```

-## How to add other programs which needs to be installed by pacman / yay?
+## How to add other programs that needs to be installed by pacman / yay?
 You can customize each list by adding or removing entries in the script in the variables 'pacapps' and 'aurapps'.

 Each program is separated by a space: **DON'T** use any other separator.